 That is what I want to share with this blog.
 I want to empower you try, test, explore, and discover how to make food that is delicious for you.
 That’s why I always give options in the “Make it Your Way” section.
 I also understand that there are many approaches to cooking – those who will closely follow recipe instructions to the “T”, and those who have a solid understanding of methods but just need a high-level guideline – if this is you, check out every recipe’s “Cliff Notes” section.
 And, for beginner cooks, those who are in a hurry, or people who just want to make delicious food quickly and easily, the “Simplify It” section is just for you.

 But most of all, the videos that accompany the recipes are created to show you the steps for each recipe with a particular focus on difficult or unusual steps.
 Feel free to pause, rewind, replay, and double check until you feel confident, if that is what will help you get into the kitchen.
 If something doesn’t make sense, ask me!
 I do my best to read all the messages and answer as many questions as possible.

-But most importantly, you won’t learn to cook by just watching it.
-Get in there and try.
-You may make mistakes, but our family still talks about the infamous nutmeg-seasoned taco meat (nutmeg and cumin look very similar if you don’t read labels!) or the inedible “Tom Selleck’s Favorite Chicken” (I’m sure it must have been an unauthorized use of his name), but so what?
+But most importantly, you won’t learn to cook by just watching others.
+Get in the kitchen yourself and try.
+You may make mistakes – our family still talks about my infamous nutmeg-seasoned taco meat (nutmeg and cumin look very similar if you don’t read labels!) and the completely inedible “Tom Selleck’s Favorite Chicken” (I’m sure it must have been an unauthorized use of his name), but so what?
 Just learn from them and move on!
 The rewards are astounding, and delicious!